 The connection between the fathers of both National Socialist doctrine and modern Catholic social doctrine is irrefutable.
 One of the principal minds that crafted the earliest economic philosophy of 20th-century Nazism belonged to German theologian and politician Wilhelm Emmanuel Freiherr von Ketteler.

 As bishop of Mainz, von Ketteler had profound influence on the framing of Pope Leo xiii’s encyclical “Rerum Novarum.”
-He was a disciple of Ferdinand Lassalle, a German Jewish socialist and political activist of whom it was said, “Lassalle was the first man in Germany, the first in Europe, who succeeded in organizing a party of socialist action.
+He was a disciple of Ferdinand Lassalle, German Jewish socialist and political activist of whom it was said, “Lassalle was the first man in Germany, the first in Europe, who succeeded in organizing a party of socialist action.
 Nevertheless, if he had not unfortunately been born a Jew, Lassalle could also be hailed as a forerunner in the vast halls where National Socialism [Nazism] is acclaimed today” (Cambridge Encyclopedia).
-Lassalle founded the first workers’ party in Germany, the General German Workers’ Association, which later changed its name to the Social Democratic Party under Hitler’s finance minister, Dr. Hjalmar Schacht.
+Lassalle founded the first Workers Party in Germany, the adev, which later changed its name to the Social Democratic Party under Hitler’s finance minister, Dr. Hjalmar Schacht.
 It is said Schacht played a crucial role in bringing the Hitler regime to power, laying the economic and financial foundation for the Third Reich (Executive Intelligence Review, July 16, 2004).

 The result was the annihilation of over 60 million souls and the devastation of the economies of literally dozens of nations!

 If you are still with us, here’s the big one.
 Where can you find, in your own Bible, divinely inspired prophecies of a world power that reflects such ideological origins, forecast to be extant in our day, today?